-Learn what is required for each field on the W2 form and for Box 12.
+Learn what's required for each field on the W2 form and for Box 12.

 Not sure what all the W2 boxes on the form mean?
 Or what the codes are for Box 12?
-We explain all below.
+We'll explain all below.

 W2 boxes defined

 Reports your total taxable wages for federal income tax purposes.
 This figure includes your wages, salary, tips you reported, bonuses, and other taxable compensation.
 Any taxable fringe benefits (such as group term life insurance) are also included in your Box 1 wages.

 Reports the total amount withheld from your paychecks for federal income taxes.
 This represents the amount of federal taxes you've paid-in throughout the year.

 Reports the total amount of wages subject to Social Security taxes.
 For 2005, the Social Security tax is assessed on wages of $90,000 or less.
 If Box 3 shows an amount over $90,000, you'll need to have your employer correct your W-2.
 If your total wages are under $90,000, then the amounts reported in Boxes 1 and 3 should be the same.
 Tips reported to your employer aren't included in the Box 3 amount.
 Tip income is reported in Box 7.
 The amounts in Box 3 and Box 7 should equal either the amount in Box 1 or the $90,000 maximum wage base for Social Security taxes.